DisnakeDev/disnake/docs/ext/commands/slash_commands.rst

     are reloaded when an extension gets automatically reloaded.

+.. _localizations_strict:

 Strict Localization
 +++++++++++++++++++

-By default, missing keys that couldn't be found in any ``.json`` files only result in runtime warnings (:class:`~disnake.LocalizationWarning`).
+By default, missing keys that couldn't be found are silently ignored.
-To instead raise an exception when a key is missing, pass the ``strict_localization=True`` parameter to the bot constructor (see :attr:`Bot.strict_localization <ext.commands.Bot.strict_localization>`).
+To instead raise an exception when a key is missing, pass the ``strict_localization=True`` parameter to the client/bot constructor
+(see :attr:`Bot.strict_localization <ext.commands.Bot.strict_localization>`).